chrisnoonan98675/site/xl-deploy/how-to/using-xl-scale.markdown

 ## Required permissions

-In order to perform cloud operations, the following security permissions are important.
+In order to perform cloud operations, the [permissions](/xl-deploy/concept/roles-and-permissions-in-xl-deploy.html#permissions) described below are important.

 ### Create a cloud environment

-In order to create a cloud environment:
+To create a cloud environment:

 * You need read permission on the environment template CI
 * You need `controltask#execute` permissions on the environment template CI
-* You do **not** need to have read or edit permissions on the target environment CI or host path for the cloud operation to be able to create it
+* You do *not* need to have read or edit permissions on the target environment CI or host path for the cloud operation to be able to create it

 XL Scale operates as an administrator user concerning to repository access and therefore the user that initiates the cloud operation does not need permissions on the target environment or host path.
 The security for cloud is solely managed by the permissions to execute a control task.